chbrown/flickr-with-uploads/README.md

 ## Dependencies

 Just one dependency: [form-data](https://github.com/felixge/node-form-data).
 This is just for the uploads.
-It works awesomely, only takes about three lines to use. felixge is the author of (node-formidable)[https://github.com/felixge/node-formidable], which is another great form parsing library.
+It works awesomely, only takes about three lines to use. felixge is the author of [node-formidable](https://github.com/felixge/node-formidable), which is another great form parsing library.

 ## Related

-The node-flickr rewrite was all just to support my (Flickr Backup Script)[https://github.com/chbrown/flickr-backup], which is a script to automatically backup a directory of directories full of pictures as sets of photos to Flickr (since Pro accounts have unlimited storage).
+The node-flickr rewrite was all just to support my [Flickr Backup Script](https://github.com/chbrown/flickr-backup), which is a script to automatically backup a directory of directories full of pictures as sets of photos to Flickr (since Pro accounts have unlimited storage).
 There are lots more examples in that code, too.

 ## License